php-fig/fig-standards/proposed/PSR-sql.md

 - There MUST be a line break after every field or table used on `SELECT`, `INSERT` and `from` blocks
 - There MUST be a line break after every condition used on the `where`, `having` and `group by` blocks
 - `as` alias SHOULD be declared
-- ` grave accent SOULD be used around each table and field
+- Backtick ` SOULD NOT be used around unreserved words.
+MySQL, Oracle and MSDB escape reserved words differently.

 ### 2.3 Blocks